Kolinda Grabar-Kitarović: Political positions

 Grabar-Kitarović declared herself a "modern conservative" during the 2014–15 presidential election.
 Her political positions have mostly been described as conservative in the media.
 Agence France-Presse wrote that Grabar-Kitarović represents moderates within her party.
 Some observers describe her actions as populist, or nationalist.

-On the societal level, she moderates the positions of her party, traditionally reticent towards homosexuality and abortion.
+On the societal level, she moderates the positions of her party, traditionally reticent towards LGBT rights and abortion.
 On the issue of same-sex marriage, Grabar-Kitarović expressed her support for the Life Partnership Act, which enabled same-sex couples to enjoy rights equal to heterosexual married couples except in adoption, as good compromise.

 Grabar-Kitarović considers that the prohibition of abortion would not solve anything, and stresses that attention should be paid to education in order to prevent unwanted pregnancies.
 Grabar-Kitarović criticized the hard process of adoption and stated that "the whole system has to be reformed so that through education and social measures it enables every woman to give birth to a child, and that mother and the child can eventually be taken care of in an appropriate manner."

 Grabar-Kitarović has spoken in support of green initiatives along with the dangers of climate change for the environment and global security.
 In 2016, she signed the Paris Agreement at UN Headquarters in New York City.
 During another speech at the UN, she stated that climate change was a "powerful weapon of mass destruction."

-In April 2015, she refused to attend the ceremony commemorating the 70th anniversary of the liberation of the Jasenovac concentration camp, established by the independent state of Croatia, and caused controversy by travelling to Austria to the site of the Bleiburg massacre.
-On 4 August 2015, she celebrated the 20th anniversary of Operation Storm, which she described as "a brilliant, justified and legitimate operation", which took place at the end of the Croatian War with the unofficial help of US advisers and led to Croatia's recapture of the self-proclaimed Serbian Republic of Krajina and thereby to the ethnic cleansing of the Serbs occupying that region.

-In 2020, it pays tribute to Slobodan Praljak, convicted of crimes against humanity and war crimes by the International Criminal Tribunal for the former Yugoslavia.

 International Olympic Committee

-In 2020 she was elected in International Olympic Committee as 5th representative of Croatia in this body and first female in this position.
+In 2020, she was elected to the International Olympic Committee as the 4th representative of Croatia in this body and first female member in this position.